gururajkl/EShopMicroservices/README.md

 # EShopMicoservices
-A e-commerce microservice application using .Net with C#
+WIP e-commerce microservice application using .Net with C#